Quentin Collins: Quentin I

 Quentin was interested in the study of witchcraft.
-He was not part of a coven, but was eventually framed by Gerard (who was possessed by the spirit of the 17th-century warlock Judah Zachery) and sentenced to execution.
+He was not part of a coven, but was eventually framed by Gerard, who was possessed by the spirit of the 17th-century warlock Judah Zachery (Michael McGuire) and sentenced to execution.
 Quentin also fancied himself an amateur inventor and used his knowledge of the occult and supernatural powers to develop a device that he called his "Stairway Through Time".
 He persistently labored to build his staircase in a cellar room at Collinwood.
 It was Quentin's belief that ascending the staircase could open a dimensional portal through which individuals could view and even interact with the future.
 What Quentin never realized, however, was that his staircase also created a divergent parallel reality (This functioned as the genesis for several storylines which took place in parallel universes).
 Quentin's devotion towards his work gave Gerard the means by which to manipulate and ultimately betray him.

-In early 1840, Quentin, Tad, and Gerard Stiles had been off at sea for several months.
-Gerard comes back to Collinwood with the news for Quentin's wife, that her husband and son Tad had been lost at sea.
+In early 1840, Quentin, Tad, and Gerard had been off at sea for several months.
+Gerard comes back to Collinwood with the news for Samantha, that her husband and son Tad had been lost at sea.

-When Samantha thought that her husband and son were dead, she began spending more and more time with Gerard.
+When Samantha thought that Quentin and Tad were dead, she began spending more and more time with Gerard.
 Over time, they fell in love, and he asked her to marry.
 On the day they got married, Quentin returned.
 He was shocked to discover that his wife had thought him dead, and had married his best friend.

 While his wife decided whom she wanted, either him or Gerard; Quentin began having an affair with his son's governess, Daphne Harridge (Kate Jackson), the sister of Quentin's former lover, Joanna Mills.